Hoppin’ John Cook-Off

-Cooking will commence at 11am on Saturday, September 16.
-Contestants must register at the cookoff tent before 3:00, and serving/judging will begin at 5:00 pm
+Cooking will commence at 11am on Saturday, September 14.
+Contestants must register at the cookoff pavilion and begin cooking no later than 3:00, and serving/judging will begin at 5:30 pm

 Judging will be by people’s choice.
 All who wish to sample the competing hoppin’ john entries will make a donation of $3 for a ballot and a spoon.
 Samples of each hoppin’ john entry will be served in individual cups or bowls, provided by the festival.
 Upon sampling all of the entries, tasters will mark their ballots.